 - Participate and say something, anything.
 Don’t always expect people to always answer.
-It does depend on who many you follow and what you’re asking.
+It does depend on how many you follow and what you’re asking.

 - Get involved in the conversation.
 Don’t be afraid to reply and if you don’t get a response back, don’t be offended.
 It happens — you’ll soon see those that do/don’t engage in conversations